abrotman/related-domains-by-dns/rdbd-newrrs.md

 # Required Signature Algorithms

-Consumers of RDBD RRs MAY support optional signing and/or verification.
+Consumers of RDBD RRs MAY support signature verification.
+They MUST be able to parse/process unsigned or signed RDBD RRs even if they cannot cryptographically verify signatures.

 Implementations producing RDBD RRs SHOULD support optional signing of those and production of RDBDKEY RRs.